Pleasure, joy and positive emotional experiences in abortion escorts after 17 weeks of gestation

 As Sandra's story points out, the intimacy of accompaniment occurs between strangers and between women.

-Companions affirm that physical intimacy between women during accompaniment - in which the woman is the recipient of care and does not have the responsibility of providing care to others - is absent in most of the social spaces to which abortion providers have access.
-Sofia, a Chilean escort, explains:
+The companions affirm that physical intimacy between women during accompaniment — in which the woman is the recipient of care and not responsible for providing care to others — is absent in most social spaces accessible to people who have abortions.
+Sofía, a Chilean companion, explains:

-Humanity does not offer women a space of complicity like accompaniment does.
-It's a different life experience [...] being with a stranger, looking into each other's eyes, committing a crime - all in the same day.
-It's very intense and very profound and it can also be a very extreme experience, so I think that's why those of us who escort abortions escort abortions.
+Humanity does not offer women a space of complicity like the one provided by accompaniment.
+It is a different life experience […] being with a stranger, looking into each other’s eyes, committing a crime — all in the same day.
+It is very intense and very profound and can also be a very extreme experience, which is why I believe those of us who accompany abortions do so.

 As Sandra's story points out, the intimacy of accompaniment occurs between strangers and between women.

-Companions affirm that physical intimacy between women during accompaniment - in which the woman is the recipient of care and does not have the responsibility of providing care to others - is absent in most of the social spaces to which abortion providers have access.
-Sofia, a Chilean escort, explains:
+The companions affirm that physical intimacy between women during accompaniment — in which the woman is the recipient of care and not responsible for providing care to others — is absent in most social spaces accessible to people who have abortions.
+Sofía, a Chilean companion, explains:

-Humanity does not offer women a space of complicity like accompaniment does.
-It's a different life experience [...] being with a stranger, looking into each other's eyes, committing a crime - all in the same day.
-It's very intense and very profound and it can also be a very extreme experience, so I think that's why those of us who escort abortions escort abortions.
+Humanity does not offer women a space of complicity like the one provided by accompaniment.
+It is a different life experience […] being with a stranger, looking into each other’s eyes, committing a crime — all in the same day.
+It is very intense and very profound and can also be a very extreme experience, which is why I believe those of us who accompany abortions do so.

 In a cultural context in which the norm is lack of intimacy or care for many people who are also primary caregivers for others, going through these experiences together physically and emotionally - and being explicitly linked to each other's lives - generates deep feelings associated with having a purpose in the companions.

-Companions described the close relationships forged from companionship as unique in the context of their social settings.
-Indeed, rather than providing space for this type of bonding and physical intimacy, the escorts noted, dominant social norms associate these experiences and activities with revulsion and shame.
-During accompaniment, by being present with the abortionist as she undergoes these physical changes, the escorts felt that they were rejecting these social norms.
-Celeste, the Chilean escort quoted above, describes accompaniment as "wanting to get rid of the repulsion [associated with bodies], to stop feeling ashamed at the sight of another person's vagina, you know?"
-Companionship, in other words, is about challenging not only the forced continuation of a pregnancy, but also the expectations underlying a social system in which women's bodies are not valued.
-In the same vein, Paula, an escort from Argentina, explains:
+The accompanists described the close relationships forged through accompaniment as something unique within their social contexts.
+Indeed, instead of allowing space for these kinds of connections and physical intimacy, the accompanists pointed out that dominant social norms associate these experiences and activities with disgust and shame.
+During accompaniment, by being present with the person having the abortion while they experience these physical changes, the accompanists felt they were rejecting those social norms.
+Celeste, the Chilean accompanist mentioned above, describes accompaniment as “wanting to get rid of the disgust [associated with bodies], to stop feeling ashamed when seeing someone else’s vagina, you know?”
+Accompaniment, in other words, is about challenging not only the forced continuation of a pregnancy but also the expectations underlying a social system in which women’s bodies are not valued.
+In the same vein, Paula, an accompanist from Argentina, explains:

-We always miscarry much more than a pregnancy.
-It is also like being able to break with this anguish and not be defeated, isn't it?
-It is like, at least the feeling I have, of a much greater freedom because we also eliminate - we abort - many prejudices at that moment.
+We always abort much more than a pregnancy.
+It’s also like being able to break free from this anguish and not be defeated, right?
+It’s, at least the feeling I have, a much greater sense of freedom because we also eliminate — abort — many prejudices in that moment.

 For companions like Paula, the pleasure of accompanying an abortion goes beyond terminating a pregnancy and extends to how the emotional and physical accompaniment of the abortionist is practiced.
 Together, accompaniers and escorts oppose not only the legal prohibitions against terminating an unwanted pregnancy, but also a social system that does not value autonomy over their bodies and rejects physical intimacy between women.